Family Closing On New Home

 Pros Of A No-Closing-Cost Mortgage

 • Fewer upfront charges can help relieve the financial burden when you’re purchasing a new home.
-The types of buyers likely to benefit from this are first-time home buyers and short-term residents.
-First-time home buyers often have a little more trouble coming up with funds in the beginning of the process, and people who are only planning on living in a home for a short amount of time won’t see the benefits of lower interest over the course of a traditional mortgage.
+The types of buyers likely to benefit from this are first-time home buyers lacking in cash and short-term residents who won’t see as much benefit from lower interest over the life of the loan.

 • You may be able to afford a bigger down payment if you don’t need to pay the upfront closing costs.